-The publication fee for an accepted article is 150 EUR (or equivalent in RON at the National Bank exchange rate).
+The publication fee for an accepted article is 250 EUR or the equivalent in RON at the National Bank exchange rate.
 The manuscript will be sent to the publication system only after the corresponding author pays the publication fee.
 The payment should be made in the name of the corresponding author at the George Emil Palade University of Medicine, Pharmacy, Science, and Technology of Targu Mures cash desk or by bank transfer to one of the following accounts for: Universitatea de Medicină, Farmacie, Științe și Tehnologie “George Emil Palade” din Târgu-Mureș, CF 4322742, Str.
 Gh.
 Marinescu nr.
 38, Mureș

 - Banca Comercială Română Târgu-Mureș, IBAN (EURO): RO92RNCB0193015967800002, SWIFT code: RNCBROBU

 - Banca Comercială Română Târgu-Mureș, IBAN (RON): RO22RNCB0193015967800001, SWIFT code: RNCBROBU